carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 or using such a system.

 The widespread usage of scheduling systems where users submit jobs on HPC resources is a natural outcome of the shared nature of these resources.
 There are other things you, as an upstanding member of the community, need to consider.

 ## Be kind to the login nodes

-The login node is often very busy managing lots of users logged in, creating and editing files and compiling software!
-It doesn’t have any extra space to run computational work.
+The login node is often busy managing all of the logged in users, creating and editing files and compiling software.
+If the machine runs out of memory or processing capacity, it will become very slow and unusable for everyone.
+While the machine is meant to be used, be sure to do so responsibly &endash; in ways that will not adversely impact other users' experience.

-Don’t run jobs on the login node (though quick tests are generally fine).
-A “quick test” is generally anything that uses less than 5 minutes of time.
-If you use too much resource then other users on the login node will start to be affected - their login sessions will start to run slowly and may even freeze or hang.
+The login node is the right place to test out a workflow, e.g., making sure your script runs in the way you expect.
+It's also a good place to run code in a debugging environment, such as `gdb`, `valgrind`, or `pdb`, provided those tasks have reasonably light demands on resources.

 > ## Login nodes are a shared resource
 >
-> Remember, the login node is shared with all other users and your actions could cause
+> Remember, the login node is shared with all other users and your actions could cause issues for
-> issues for other people.
-Think carefully about the potential implications of issuing
+> other people.
+Think carefully about the potential implications of issuing commands that may use
-> commands that may use large amounts of resource.
+> large amounts of resource.
+>
+> Unsure?
+Ask your friendly systems administrator ("sysadmin") if the thing you're contemplating is
+> suitable for the login node, or if there's another mechanism to get it done safely.
 {: .callout}

-You can always use the commands `top` and `ps ux` to list the processes you are running on a login node and the amount of CPU and memory they are using.
-The `kill` command can be used along with the *PID* to terminate any processes that are using large amounts of resource.
+You can always use the commands `top` and `ps ux` to list the processes that are running on the login node along with the amount of CPU and memory they are using.
+If this check reveals that the login node is somewhat idle, you can safely use it for your non-routine processing task.
+If something goes wrong -- the process takes too long, or doesn't respond -- you can use the `kill` command along with the *PID* to terminate the process.

 > ## Login Node Etiquette
 >
-> Which of these commands would probably be okay to run on the login node?
+> Which of these commands would be a routine task to run on the login node?
 >
 > 1. `python physics_sim.py`
 > 2. `make`